nextagencyio/drupal-cloud-project/README.md

-# Drupal Cloud - Drupal 11 Codebase
+# Decoupled - Drupal 11 Codebase

-Pure Drupal 11 multisite backend for the Drupal Cloud project.
-This repository contains only the Drupal codebase - custom modules, recipes, and configuration.
-For deployment infrastructure (Docker, scripts, etc.), see the `dcloud-docker` repository.
+Pure Drupal 11 multisite backend for decoupled.io.
+This repository contains only the Drupal codebase - custom modules, install profile, and configuration.
+For deployment infrastructure (Docker, Ansible, scripts, etc.), see the deployment documentation.

 ## Overview